 No need for gym clothes, no need for equipment, no cost to pay – and you can do it anywhere (it even makes people smile when you do it in public spaces!)

-What the 3 Minute Anytime Anyplace HIIT routine does for you
+Read more - Mid-winter 3 Minute Anytime Anyplace routine